nautobot/nautobot/nautobot/docs/installation/nautobot.md

 ```

 ## Configuration

-!!! warning
-    The following commands should all be performed by the `nautobot` user!

 Before you can use Nautobot, you'll need to configure it by telling it where your database and Redis servers can be found, among other things.
 This is done with the `nautobot_config.py` configuration file.